Swiss perspectives in 10 languages

 This proportion is above average for countries in the Organisation for Economic Co-operation and Development (OECD).
 In France, households pay for just 9.3% of healthcare costs; in Germany the figure is 12.7%, and in Italy 23.3%.

-The Swiss healthcare system is not only one of the most expensive in the world; it’s possibly one of the most complex.
+The Swiss healthcare system is not only one of the most expensive in the world, it’s possibly one of the most complex.
 It is based on a mixture of public and private elements, with private health insurers operating in a heavily regulated market.
 And while cantons are largely responsible for healthcare policy, certain aspects are overseen at the federal level.

 More

 This last point is where things get controversial.
 The Franz Weber foundation, along with other small environmental and landscape groups, managed to collect enough signatures to force a referendum.
-They reckon the new rules present a threat for the environment.
+They reckon the new rules present a threat to the environment.

 Faced with both climate and energy difficulties, nuclear energy could meanwhile be about to stage a grand comeback.
 In some countries this is already the case: Japan, for example, has restarted some plants, while France, Belgium and Finland have decided to extend the lifespan of their nuclear facilities.